The Bitwarden Blog

 However, a six-character password consisting of numbers and lowercase letters has thirty-six options for each character (0 – 9 plus a – z).
 Now, rather than one million possible combinations, 2,176,782,336 possible combinations exist for a six-character password.

 A password’s overall randomness also contributes to better password security, and passphrases are an easy way to achieve that.
 Using a passphrase helps as it combines memorable words or phrases known to the user but less recognizable by hackers.

-Another way to strengthen passwords is to avoid commonly-used dictionary words or repeated or sequential characters, such as “secret”.
+Another way to increase password strength is to avoid commonly-used dictionary words or repeated or sequential characters, such as “secret”.
 Likewise, some very long passwords appear in password dumps with remarkable frequency.

 One such password is